whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/OpenCore EFI/EFI/OC/ACPI/README.md

 # Battery: Modified RECB and WECB methods
 ## Problem
 I was studying the [`new` battery patch guide](https://xstar-dev.github.io/hackintosh_advanced/Guide_For_Battery_Hotpatch.html) and was wondering if there was a simpler way of reading and writing `FieldUnitObjs` with size above 32 bits.
 There are many databases which contain battery patches for various laptops, but they are not very consistent when breaking up `FieldUnitObjs` size above 32 bits.
-If the `OperationRegion` starts at `Zero`, then they use `xE1B` and `xECB` methods.
+If the `OperationRegion` starts at `Zero`, then they use `RE1B` and `RECB` (or `WE1B` and `WECB`.
+I should inclusively call them `xE1B` and `xECB`.) methods.
 If it starts at something other than `Zero`, then they break up `256`-bits into a set of 32 `FieldUnitObjs` and write every single one of them into `xRBA` methods.
 A lack of a unified guide, and also tiring...
 The [`new` battery patch guide](https://xstar-dev.github.io/hackintosh_advanced/Guide_For_Battery_Hotpatch.html) talks about how `SystemMemory` `OperationRegions` also need patching and there it shows this:
 ```
 注意